 - A multifunctional formula to help with a variety of digestive issues.

 - Made with high-quality ingredients including essential digestive enzymes, probiotics, and fiber.

 - Flavored like chicken, so dogs will eat them easily.

 Things to Consider

 - Dogs over 26 pounds will require more than one chew per serving.

 For pet parents who turn to pumpkin as an all-natural remedy for scooting, as well as a variety of other digestive issues, Native Pet provides an easy-to-use solution: Simply mix a veterinary nutritionist-developed dose of Native Pet’s organic fiber powder with water and create a delicious (and healthy!) pumpkin puree.
 The powder has a longer shelf life, whereas canned pumpkin expires soon after opening.
 This formula contains only three organic ingredients and will help to combat diarrhea and loose stools.

 - Made with only three ingredients: organic pumpkin, pumpkin seed, and apple powders.

 - Most customers see results in 2-4 days.

-- Can be mixed with water or sprinkled over food.
+- You can mix it with water or sprinkle it over food.